uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 Placeholder

-# Survey Assist SIC LLM - Evaluation Plan
+# Survey Assist SIC LLM - Evaluation Methodology
+The purpose behind this repo.

 ## Overview

-The purpose of this document is to provide a framework for evaluating the Survey Assist System.
-The LLM is prompted to assign a SIC code when given the survey respondents’ answers to questions about employment.
-We refer to this as Survey Assist (SA) in this document.
+The purpose of this repo is to provide a framework processing batches of data through the Survey Assist System and evaluating the responses.
+Starting from a labelled set of survey data, the LLM is prompted to assign a SIC code when given the survey respondents’ answers to questions about employment.
 The LLM’s output consists of a set of ranked candidate SIC codes and their associated likelihood scores.
-This evaluation plan covers the primary metrics used to assess the alignment of SA's suggestions with those from expert human clerical coders (CC).
+The accuracy and evaluation of these responses are assessed by the metrics in the evaluation modules in this repo.

 The analysis is performed by the `LabelAccuracy` class, which takes a DataFrame and a `ColumnConfig` object defining which columns to use for the evaluation.

 ## Human Coder Alignment

-Primary dataset used to benchmark performance:

 * **Dateset** A 2,000-record broadly representative sample from across all SIC sections, containing expert SIC assignments.